mayureshw/mftools/README.md

           cost/gain will be shown as '-' until the CII for the present year is declared by the Govt and added to cii.json

+    cashflowreport.txt

+        - By financial year, by transaction type, total amount is reported

+        - The report is useful to tally cash flow between your bank account and mutual funds, or tallying switch-in and switch-out totals

 # Wish list

 - Relating gains to FY, computing totals for FY and for the split periods